MattDoesAThing/yuzu-wiki/FAQ.md

 You are legally required to dump your games from your Nintendo Switch.
 To do so, please follow our in-depth [Quickstart Guide](https://yuzu-emu.org/help/quickstart/).

-### **Can I use a Mariko Switch/Red Box/HAC-001(-01) or a Switch Lite for the dumping process?**
+### **Can I use a Mariko Switch/Switch Lite/OLED Model for the dumping process?**

-No, since the Mariko Switch and the Switch Lite are both patched from the fusée gelée RCM exploit.
-Currently, there is no widely accessible method that allows the dumping of system files and games required for yuzu from those consoles.
-To check if your Switch is hackable, visit https://damota.me/ssnc/checker and test your Switch’s serial number.
+Yes, but support for those models is beyond our scope since they require hardware-based modifications to load custom firmware.
+We still recommend obtaining a Switch console that is vulnerable to the `fusée-gelée` RCM exploit, as it's still the most accessible way for jailbreaking.
+To check if your Switch is hackable using this exploit, visit [Is My Switch Patched?](https://ismyswitchpatched.com) and enter your console’s serial number.

 ### **yuzu starts with the error "Broken Vulkan Installation Detected"**